Sample-path large deviations for a class of heavy-tailed Markov additive processes: Proofs of Section

 \section{Proofs of Section~\ref{SECTION: TAIL ESTIMATES FOR THE AREA UNDER FIRST RETURN TIME/REGENERATION CYCYLE}}

 This section provides the proof of Theorem~\ref{thm: tail estimates for the area under first return time/regeneration cycle}.
-Before turning to technical details, we briefly describe our strategy for proving the tail asymptotics of $\mathfrak B$, while a similar idea is behind the proof for $\mathfrak R$.
-Defining
+Before turning to technical details, we briefly describe our strategy for proving the tail asymptotics of $\mathfrak B$.
+A similar idea is behind the proof for $\mathfrak R$.
+Let